Employee Style Guide

-This is part of being a modern and effective public agency and is not optional.
+Following these guidelines is part of being a modern and effective public agency.

 The material on this webpage should provide you the resources you need so that all City departments can present themselves to the community with a unified look, while still allowing some individuality among the different departments.

-For additional materials, please reach out to Communication Officer Riley Sweeney.
+For additional materials, please reach out to Susan Duncan.

 To access each logo, click the link below – right click on the image and selected “Save Picture As” and save to your files.